 - New York Mercantile Exchange (NYMEX)

-These exchanges offer trading in global benchmark products across all major asset classes including futures and options based on interest rates, equity indices, foreign exchange, energy, agriculture, metals, weather and real estate.
+These exchanges offer trading in global benchmark products across all major asset classes, including futures and options based on forex, interest rates, energy, equity indices, agriculture, metals, weather, real estate, and cryptocurrency.

-CME Group operates a global electronics trading platform that enables users worldwide to access markets in all of the products it trades.
+CME Group operates a global electronic trading platform that enables users worldwide to access markets in all of the products it trades.

 It also operates CME Clearing, which is one of the world’s leading central party clearing providers for products traded in the over-the-counter (OTC) market.